FALAK097/DSA_JAVA/topics/SortingAlgo/SelectionSort/SelectionSort.md

 It is a sorting algorithm which selects the minimum from a given array and swaps their positions.

-The process continues until the entire array is sorted in ascending order.

 ## Algorithm

 1. Start from the first element of the array.